X16Community/faq/articles/r47 update guide.md

 * Updater: https://github.com/FlightControl-User/x16-flash/releases/tag/r3.0.0
   * Download `CX16-UPDATE-R3.0.0.PRG`

 The SMC update is optional.
-We recommend _not_ updatng the SMC at this time, if you are not having problems with your PS/2 keyboard or mouse.
+We recommend _not_ updating the SMC at this time, if you are not having problems with your PS/2 keyboard or mouse.
 To skip the SMC update, simply do not include `SMC.BIN` in the steps below.
 The update tool will skip the SMC update if the file is not present.